-Young Giants has extensive experience in supporting children and young people with a range of SEND, including complex needs, severe and moderate learning difficulties (SLD and MLD) and learning differences (such as dyslexia).
+Young Giants has extensive experience in supporting children and young people with a range of SEND, including MLD, SLD and PMLD, neurodiversity and learning differences (such as dyslexia, ASD and ADHD).

-Working with QTS SEND teachers, SEND tutors and TA’s, we collaborate with commissioners, parents/carers and the wider team around the child, we develop an education package that will most suit the needs of the child and support their EHCP outcomes.
+Working with QTS SEND teachers, SEND tutors and TA’s, we collaborate with commissioners, parents/carers and the wider team around the child, to develop an education package that will most suit the needs of the child and support their EHCP outcomes.

-Our bespoke support can take place in a learner’s home, school or a venue within the community, and our extensive ‘Social Welfare’ insurance cover means that we are able to support students who may display some challenging behaviour.
+Our bespoke support can take place in a learner’s home, school or a venue within the community, and our extensive ‘Social Welfare’ insurance cover means we are able to support students who may display some challenging behaviour.
 We conduct thorough risk assessments prior to any engagement or extra curricular activity and ensure our professionals are appropriately trained to cope with a range of situations.

-We can offer 2:1 support for children who are not able to be tutored in their own home and cannot have an adult with them during tuition.
+- We can offer 2:1 support for learners who are not able to be tutored in their own home and cannot have an adult with them during tuition.

 CASE STUDY – Young Person in KS3